gvwilson/thirdbit/src/fiction/darker-web/index.md

 Thornberg's eyes widen.
 He looks up at her.
-"They'll do the scanning here on site?"
+"They'll do the scanning here?"

-She nods.
 Her smile widens in a way that reminds Edward of a snake preparing to swallow its dinner whole.
 "That should take care of the insurance issues that the staff have been squawking about."